 Madalena Pinto currently lives in Porto, Portugal with her husband Anake.
-Her daughter Sara, a solicitor and son-in-law Eddie, an Open Source Web Application Developer, live in the United Kingdom.
-During her free time, Madalena enjoys reading, travelling, knitting and cross-stitch as well as going to the cinema (and eating chocolate…) Her career has taken her to various places, including researching for her PhD in Brazil and collaborations with universities in Switzerland, Thailand and Brazil.
+Her daughter Sara and son-in-law Eddie run their own business in the tech sector and travel the World as Digital Nomads.
+During her free time, Madalena enjoys reading, travelling, knitting and cross-stitch as well as going to the cinema (and eating chocolate…) Her career has taken her to various places, including researching for her PhD in Brazil and collaborations with universities namely in Thailand and Brazil.

 During the early stages of the academic life, Madalena worked primarily with isolation of medicinal agents from plants.
-Currently, besides natural products from vegetal and marine origin, she is focusing on the creation of new synthetic compounds, especially of the xanthone and flavone families.
-Research, however, is not solely focused on simply getting new compounds, but also on improving synthetic methodologies through microwave system and using solid catalysis.
+Currently, besides natural products from marine origin, she is focusing on the creation of new synthetic compounds, especially of the xanthone and flavone families.
+Research, however, is not solely focused on simply getting new compounds, but also on improving synthetic methodologies based on “green chemistry”.